a-wiacek/project-euler/README.md

 # Project Euler

 Collection of solutions to Project Euler problems written in Haskell and Rust.
-One day, other languages might appear here.
+One day, other languages (such as Clojure) might appear here, at least for a few problems.

 ## Performance (Haskell vs Rust)